-5. The object of increasing the SENSITIVITY is to get the maximum available depth from the detector WITH-OUT causing the overload message to appear, which indicates an overload of the circuit.

-6.In addition, any increase in SENSITIVITY adjustment should NOT BE at the expense of maintaining a smooth and constant THRESHOLD "hum".
-False signals, beeps and bops from bits of mineralization, erratic behavior, and lapses in THRESHOLD all can be the result of running with too much SENSITIVITY.
+- 5. The object of increasing the SENSITIVITY is to get the maximum available depth from the detector WITHOUT causing the overload message to appear, which indicates an overload of the circuit. - 6.
+In addition, any increase in SENSITIVITY adjustment should NOT BE at the expense of maintaining a smooth and constant THRESHOLD "hum".
+False signals, beeps and bops from bits of mineralization, erratic behavior, and lapses in THRESHOLD all can be results of running with too much SENSITIVITY.

-With the right combination of sensitivity, SAT, and patience, your GM24k can find gold down to the sub-grain size
+With the right combination of sensitivity, SAT, and patience, your GM24k can find gold down to the subgrain size.

-7.The use of the VSAT (variable self-adjusting threshold) control will also help to maintain a smooth THRESHOLD "hum" and will be covered in a later section.

-8. While using a steady slow search coil sweep speed, advance the control towards "10" while maintaining a quiet smooth background THRESH-OLD "hum".
-If ground noises are still a problem reduce SENSITIVITY.

-9.The TARGET ID capability of the GM24k also functions more accurately when the SENSITIVITY is set at a level which allows for smooth operation.
-Too much gain can cause bad ground to distort the proper identification of iron and non-iron targets.

-10. Just as a slow, broad search-coil speed will maintain smooth threshold, it will also allow the search-coil to get clear off of the target with each pass, thus insuring that the GM24k "sees" ground as well as target.
+- 7. The use of the VSAT (Variable Self-Adjusting Threshold) control will also help to maintain a smooth THRESHOLD "hum" and will be covered in a later section. - 8.
+While using a steady slow searchcoil sweep speed, advance the control towards "10" while maintaining a quiet smooth background THRESHOLD "hum".
+If ground noises are still a problem, reduce SENSITIVITY. - 9.
+The TARGET ID capability of the GM24k functions more accurately when the SENSITIVITY is set at a level which allows for smooth operation.
+Too much gain can cause bad ground to distort the proper identification of iron and non-iron targets. - 10.
+Just as a slow, broad searchcoil speed will maintain smooth threshold, it will also allow the searchcoil to get clear off of the target with each pass, insuring that the GM24k "sees" ground as well as target.
 This is essential for the accurate operation of Target ID.